 An oxygen concentrator pulls oxygen from the air and filters out nitrogen so your body receives higher oxygen levels.
 These devices are available only by prescription for certain types of lung diseases, such as pulmonary hypertension and chronic obstructive pulmonary disease (COPD).

 People with PAH may experience edema, or swollen feet and legs, due to fluid retention.
-Health experts recommend people with PAH reduce their intake of sodium (salt) and fluids to help prevent fluid retention and the swelling it causes.
+Health experts recommend people with PAH reduce their intake of sodium (salt) and fluids to help prevent fluid retention and the swelling PAH causes.
 Sodium is found in a variety of foods, including sweets, fruit drinks, and canned vegetables.
 You can learn more about reducing salt and fluids in this video from the Pulmonary Hypertension Association.

 “Fluid gain is our worst nightmare!
 Read your labels!
 Sodium is in everything!
 Try to keep your feet elevated when you sit down.
 If you have support stockings, wear them during the day when you’re up,” stressed one member.

-Members of myPHteam often talk about their own strategies for preventing and reducing swelling.
+Members of myPHteam often talk about their strategies for preventing and reducing swelling.
 “When I see the swelling start, I get up and start walking around, which usually curtails the swelling,” a member said.

 “I use the tube stocking they put on you just before they put on a cast.
 It works better than all those other stockings for me.
-My toes are free and it covers up to my knees,” another member wrote.
+My toes are free, and it covers up to my knees,” another member wrote.

 “I’ve noticed a lot of us have insomnia and need to take naps to get through the day,” a myPHteam member wrote.